mechlovin/qmk_firmware/keyboards/mechlovin/celeste/keymaps/via/readme.md

-# The VIA keymap for infinity87.5
+# The via keymap for infinity87